Home » Parent PLUS Loans

 Sara consolidates each Direct PLUS Parent loan individually.

-• She mails in a paper consolidation application to Nelnet, consolidating one Direct PLUS Parent Loan.
+• She mails in a paper consolidation application to EdFinancial, consolidating one Direct PLUS Parent Loan.
 Additionally, she includes a Repayment Plan Request form selecting the Standard plan for all loans and includes this in the mailing packet.

 • Sara mails a second paper consolidation application to Aidvantage, consolidating the other Direct PLUS Parent Loan that she didn't include on the first application.
-She also includes a Repayment Plan Request form selecting Standard for all loans again in the mailing packet.
+She also includes a Repayment Plan Request form, selecting Standard for all loans again in the mailing packet.

 Consolidation process #2